 Anglo Indian Chef Packaging

-In 2014, I was commissioned to create a logo and series of packaging designs for a new entry into the UK home-cook curry scene, Anglo Indian Chef.
+In 2014, Anglo Indian Chef commissioned me to create a logo and series of packaging designs for them.
+They were a new entry into the UK home-cook curry scene.

-The original packaging was somewhat basic (as can be seen on the left), and the entire branding needed an overhaul to be ready for a push into retail stores.
-The logo design was inspired by a traditional Indian Karahi pan, with the flower petal designs connoting the explosion of flavour from each dish.
-The colour of the petals, along with the packaging accent, were intended to change depending on the spices used in the curry.
+The original packaging was somewhat basic (seen on the left), and the entire branding needed an overhaul to be ready for a push into retail stores.
+Inspired by the traditional Karahi Pan, the logo used the flower petal designs connoting the explosion of flavour from each dish.
+I intended the colour of the petals, along with the packaging accent, to change depending on the spices used in the curry.

-The design of the packaging began by researching Anglo-Indian motifs and architecture, which informed the shape of the cutout window.
+I began by researching Anglo-Indian motifs and architecture, which informed the shape of the cutout window.
 For me, this was central as it displays the rich and varied colours of the spices central to the client’s product.
 I chose two fonts, ‘Constantia’ and ‘Perpetua’ for their classical English serif style, and legibility at a small x-height.

-On the front of the original packaging there was an excess of information which needed to be simplified and re-situated across the new box shape, with the addition of nutritional information and ingredients to meet current European Guidelines.
+On the front of the original packaging I needed to simplify the excess of information.
+I needed to re-situate this across the new box shape, including nutritional information and ingredients.
+It also had to meet current European Guidelines.
 The client wanted to include the recipe instructions in a larger print, and we felt this would be better placed inside the box.
-This became a spring folded insert that doubled up to push the content towards the front of the packaging, ensuring visibility in the window and minimising disturbance in transit.
+This became a spring folded insert that doubled up to push the content towards the front of the packaging.
+The solution ensured content visibility in the window and minimised disturbance in transit.

-Once I had finalised the 13 different designs with the client, I worked extensively with the printing/cutting company to ensure that the design met their requirements for manufacture, and that there were zero mistakes.
+Once I had finalised the 13 different designs with the Anglo Indian Chef I worked with the printing/cutting company.
+I ensured that the design met their requirements for manufacture, and that there were zero mistakes.